How To Get An Interview By Nailing Your Phone Screen

-So, you’ve completed your brand spanking new resume using the AAA Resume Format and you submitted it for a job that you really want.
+So, you’ve completed your brand spanking new resume using the Resume Pro format and you submitted it for a job that you really want.
 A week later you’ve been contacted about the role and they want to talk to you about it #hellyeah

 Firstly, great work!
 Clearly, they’re interested in your skills, experience and the way you have presented yourself on paper.
 You’ve got your foot in the door, so now it’s time to “up the game”.
 The stakes just got higher.